Maja-Jer/photo_sessions/README.md

 ## Features Left to Implement
-Fix the option when a non-registered user buys the photo, to create the account for them
+Fix the option when a non-registered user buys the photo, to create the account for them While this is currently a student project, the idea is to transform this site into a site that sells prints of my personal photos and prints of my friends' artwork

 # Information Architecture

 ## Database Choice
-Flask and then later got pushed to Heroku
+SQL and then later got pushed to Heroku

 # Technologies Used